 Welcome to Sumner Academy!

-We are delighted that you have chosen Sumner Academy for your child, and we welcome you!
-We have included some helpful information to help you prepare for starting at Sumner Academy.
+We are delighted that you are considering or have chosen Sumner Academy for your child, and we welcome you!
+We have included some helpful information to help you prepare for starting your journey with us.
 If you have further questions, please do not hesitate to reach out to our admissions director or the front office.

 We look forward to welcoming your child to campus and for you to join our community!